droidicus/SOTW/README.md

 `pipenv run python calc_pay.py --help`

 ## Execution
-From the repo directory execute the following command to use the file `sotw.csv`, a 30% commission rate, and for the week ending April 20th, 2022 (NOTE: the file and rate shown are the default values if not provided, if the date is not provided than the most recently Friday is used as the end_date):
+From the repo directory execute the following command to use the file `sotw.csv`, a 30% commission rate, and for the week ending April 20th, 2022 at midnight UTC (NOTE: the file and rate shown are the default values if not provided, if the date is not provided than the most recent Friday is used as the end_date):

 `pipenv run python calc_pay.py --file sotw.csv --rate 0.3 --end_date 2022-04-20`